 Locate the best stall at a Tesla V3 Supercharger

 There is one disadvantage: the LED only flashes when the vehicle is not locked.
 This means if nobody is sitting in the vehicle, the LED is not visible.
 You can make the LED visible for a short time by pressing the button on the charging plug.
-But I personally don’t think it makes sense to tamper with other vehicles and therefore I advise against it.
+But I don’t think it makes sense to tamper with other vehicles and therefore I advise against it.
 In case of doubt, it might be better to ask the other drivers who have been charging the longest.
 Or just try it out and park again, in case you have caught the stall where someone with a low battery level plugged in two minutes before.
-There it can happen that the charging of your own vehicle dozes with about 30 kW for 15 minutes until more power is available from your neighbour.
+There it can happen that the charging of your vehicle dozes with about 30 kW for 15 minutes until more power is available from your neighbor.